AMD: The Leading Cause

 The early and intermediate stages of AMD usually start without symptoms.
 Only a comprehensive dilated eye exam can detect AMD.
 The eye exam may include the following:

-Optical Coherence Tomography.
-OCT iuses light waves, and can achieve very high-resolution images of any tissues that can be penetrated by light.
+OCT uses light waves and can achieve very high-resolution images of any tissues that can be penetrated by light.

 During the exam, your eye care professional will look for drusen, which are yellow deposits beneath the retina.
 Most people develop some very small drusen as a normal part of aging.
 The presence of medium-to-large drusen may indicate that you have AMD.

 How to Treat

 Currently, no treatment exists for early AMD, which in many people shows no symptoms or loss of vision.
 Your eye care professional may recommend that you get a comprehensive dilated eye exam at least once a year.
 The exam will help determine if your condition is advancing.